-There has been a theory floating around that Google is now imposing some kind of penalty on brand new web sites or sites that seem to acquire a large amount of links from other sites in a relatively short period of time.
+There has been a theory floating around that Google is now imposing some kind of penalty on brand new websites or websites.
+The types of websites getting the penalties seems to have a large amount of links from other sites in a relatively short period of time.
 It is being discussed on all the search engine marketing forums.
-Many articles have been written about it.
-Even several live examples have been presented by frustrated web site owners and managers who can’t seem to understand why their sites will not rank well in the Google search engine results pages (SERPs).
+Many articles have already been written about it.
+Even several live examples have been presented by frustrated website owners and managers who cannot seem to understand why their sites will not rank well in the Google search engine results pages (SERPs).

 This theory also suggests that established sites who all of a sudden obtain hundreds or even thousands of links from other sites can be sent to the Google sandbox.
 Obtaining links in these type of quantities is typically the result of either participating in some sort of link trading scheme or buying multitudes of text links on other sites for the sole purpose of obtaining some of the PageRank value they might pass.
 This type of scenario goes against the natural process of people linking their web site to another site because they see it as a valuable resource or a favorite site to visit.

 So if a site is sent to the sandbox by Google either because it is new or it is participating in mass link building, what is the time frame that must pass before the site is allowed out of the box?
 Most search engine marketers that have been discussing and analyzing this say about 6-8 months.
 As for myself, I don't actually believe that Google is sending new sites to a “sandbox” but rather they may be applying some sort of aging filter.

 How Do I Play?